celery/celery/docs/userguide/executing.rst

 .. admonition:: Automatic Pool Support

-    In version 2.3 there is now support for automatic connection pools, so you don't have to manually handle connections and publishers to reuse connections.
+    Since version 2.3 there is support for automatic connection pools, so you don't have to manually handle connections and publishers to reuse connections.

-    See the :setting:`BROKER_POOL_LIMIT` setting.
+    The connection pool is enabled by default since version 2.5.

-    This setting will be enabled by default in version 3.0.
+    See the :setting:`BROKER_POOL_LIMIT` setting for more information.

 You can handle the connection manually by creating a
 publisher: